What Is Immune Thrombocytopenia?

 Immune thrombocytopenia — or immune thrombocytopenic purpura (ITP) — happens when the immune system, which fights germs and infections, attacks the body's platelets.
 Platelets are cells that stop bleeding by forming blood clots.
 Without enough platelets, kids with the condition bleed easily.

-In most children, immune thrombocytopenia (throm-buh-sye-tuh-PEE-nee-uh) goes away within 6 months.
+In most young children, immune thrombocytopenia (throm-buh-sye-tuh-PEE-nee-uh) goes away within 6 months.
 But sometimes it can last longer, or come back after going away.

 What Are the Signs & Symptoms of Immune Thrombocytopenia?